Onkmr/Public-Trading-Research-Alibek-Abdirov/README.md

 This repository is a public extract of my systematic trading research.

-It demonstrates my approach to strategy development and validation, including:
+It demonstrates how I approach trading strategy research and development: starting from an initial idea, validating it manually, translating observations into structured features, and testing whether the resulting signals are selective enough for further development.

+The work presented here includes:

+- manual signal labeling for early-stage validation
 - feature-based analysis and subset selection
-- manual signal labeling for validation
-- exploration of noise reduction techniques
+- testing of noise-reduction and trade-filtering ideas
-- experimental use of computer vision in trading research
+- experimental use of computer vision in strategy refinement

-The focus is on understanding market behaviour, testing ideas critically, and building robust, data-driven insights rather than chasing overfitted metrics.